Key HR Policies and Procedures

 firstname.lastname@example.org, (510) 594-5004

-In the event of a time-sensitive matter and when the campus may otherwise be closed such that Ms. Gray and the alternate deputy officers are unavailable, students, staff and faculty may direct inquiries relating to the Policy to a CCA Public Safety Officer, who will assist in directing the inquiry to the appropriate person.
+In the event of a time-sensitive matter and when the campus may otherwise be closed such that the VP of Human Resources and the alternate deputy officers are unavailable, students, staff and faculty may direct inquiries relating to the Policy to a CCA Public Safety Officer, who will assist in directing the inquiry to the appropriate person.

 CCA Public Safety:

 - On campus (SF): Dial 9510 from any campus phone

 - Off campus: Dial (415) 703-9510

 email@example.com, (510) 594-3781